SystemFw/blog/content/posts/programs-as-values-draft.md

 ... // and more
 ```
 Again, I wrote them as standalone functions to make the types clearer,
-in reality they are written as instance methods which obscures the
+in reality they are written as instance methods, which obscures the
 fact that at least one of their inputs (`this`) is of type `Doc`:

 ```scala